dewiplash/superstore-sales-analysis/README.md

 - Monthly sales show recognizable seasonality patterns, with year-end peaks that can inform inventory and promotional planning.

 ## Visuals
-A Tableau dashboard was created to present KPIs and key visuals clearly and interactively.
+A Tableau dashboard was created to present KPIs and key visuals clearly.
 It includes metrics such as total sales, total profit, profit margin, sales category and sub-category, top products, and discount impact.